top of page

 Orchestral Works include Stars of Tomorrow Concert: Oscar Un ballo in maschera Act 3 Quintet (DMMO), Street soloist Bernstein’s Mass conducted by Keith Lockhart (BMC), Opera’s Greatest Hits: Violetta La Traviata Libiamo & Gilda Rigoletto: Act 3 Quartet (BMC).
 Chorus Beethoven’s Missa Solemnis & Beethoven’s Symphony No. 9 Des Moines Symphony Orchestra.

-Friesen has served as the Resident Soprano Soloist for St. John the Baptist Roman Catholic Church in Manayunk, PA and Second Presbyterian Church, Central Park West, NYC.
+A passionate interpreter of both operatic and sacred repertoire, Friesen has served as Resident Soprano Soloist for Second Presbyterian Church in New York City and St. John the Baptist Roman Catholic Church in Philadelphia.

 BB2A12E2-B7F9-467B-BA91-8715B742F5C1.jpg